EO Mini Pro review

 So who should buy this charger?

-If you want something small and discreet with the flexibility of an untethered unit, then the EO Mini Pro is still probably your best option.
+If you want something small and discreet with the flexibility of an untethered unit, then the EO Mini Pro is still probably your best option, especially if you can get your hands on the updated (with better app) EO Mini Pro 2.